Salah sets Liverpool record in Premier League defeat against Aston Villa | Goal.com

 Salah sets Liverpool record in Premier League defeat against Aston Villa

-Liverpool star Mohamed Salah has now scored against 25 of the 26 clubs he has appealed against in the Premier League following his strike against Aston Villa on Sunday.
+Liverpool star Mohamed Salah has now scored against 25 of the 26 clubs he has appeared against in the Premier League following his strike against Aston Villa on Sunday.

 The fleet-footed forward was one of the standout performers for the Anfield outfit as they suffered a shock 7-2 defeat against Villa.